-Dosage should be adjusted according to your dog’s body weight.
+Dosage should be adjusted to your dog’s body weight.
 As a rule of thumb, a 5-10 milligram dose per pound can be given.
-This is conservative and works well for most dogs.
-So if your best buddy weighs 20 pounds you would provide at least 100mg of aspirin, but never more than 200mg daily.
+This is conservative for most dogs.
+If your buddy weighs 20 pounds, you’d provide at least 100mg of aspirin but never more than 200mg daily.

-The above is only a simple example.
+The above is a simple example.
 Every dog’s situation is different which is why getting a vet’s advice is best.
-Make no mistake, giving human medications to a pet can be tricky.
-Aspirin has the potent to be a dangerous NSAID so don’t take dosing lightly.
+Make no mistake, human medications can be harmful for dogs.
+Aspirin can be a dangerous NSAID so don’t take dosing lightly.

 Precautions & Side Effects

 Aspirin should never be given to young pets.
-It could be fatally toxic for dogs weighing less than 5 pounds at any dose.
-That’s why starting treatment with a small dosage is important.
-Always use moderation whenever giving drugs to a dog if at all!
-In any case, close monitoring following aspirin use is critical.
+It could be fatally toxic for dogs less than 5 pounds at any dose.
+Starting treatment with a small dosage is important.
+Use moderation whenever giving drugs to a dog.

 No other meds should be taken with aspirin such as Tylenol.
 Such chemical reactions can cause severe complications for dogs, even death.